surajt26/todolist-react-redux/README.md

 <!------------------ About The Project ------------------>
 ## About The Project
-- The todolist-react-sessionstorage is react app.
+- The todolist-react-redux is react app.
-- It build on React with sessionstorage.
+- It build on React with redux.
 - Used Bootstrap and Material-UI to markup the project.
 <br />